alexander-kastil/az-cloud-native/demos/02-containers/05-config-mgmt/01-environment-vars/readme.md

 docker build --rm -f dockerfile -t config-api .
 ```

+>Note: The container only rebuilds if the source code changes.
+If you just experiment with the dockerfile or the configuration, you need to force a rebuild using the `--no-cache` option.

 Run container with environment variable:

 ```bash
 docker run -it --rm -p 5051:80 config-api -e "App:Environment=production"
 ```

+Visit `http://localhost:5051/settings` to see the environment variable in action.

 ### Angular